otus-kuber-2019-12/igorsidorov2019_platform/README.md

 * study info about replicaset and create some replicasets;
 * study info about deployments and create some deployments;
-* study info about deamonsets and create some deamonsets;
+* study info about deamonsets and create some deamonsets.

+## kubernetes-security

+* study info about accounting, roles, roles binding.